 If you haven't had your period yet, talk to someone who can help you get your supplies together.
 This might be your mom, an older female relative, or whomever you feel comfortable with.
 Make it clear that you want to be ready for the big day, whenever it arrives.

 You also might talk to your doctor when you go for a checkup.
-Just by looking at you — and how much you've developed so far — your doctor may be able to tell you, roughly, how soon to expect your first period.
+Just by examining you — and seeing how much you've developed so far — your doctor might be able to tell you, roughly, how soon to expect your first period.
 It could be arriving in the next 6 months, or it could be a year or more away.

 Sometimes girls aren't prepared for their periods.
 (Don't feel bad if this is you because it happens to grown women, too!)
 So what do you do?
 You're at school and there it is.
 Your period has arrived and you don't have your stuff.
 If it's your first period, you may be really excited and also a little worried.
 If it's not your first period, you might just be worried.
 What are you supposed to do?